weblicht/reactprojecttemplate/webui/README.md

    Essentially all styling is done in the application by adding Bootstrap CSS classes to components.
 You should become familiar with Bootstrap's CSS utilities.
-Many of the generic layout components in the `curb` library (e.g. `Card` or `Button`) library are essentially wrappers that provide a nice props interface for using Bootstrap's CSS.
+Many of the generic layout components in the `curb` library (e.g. `Card` or `Button`) are essentially wrappers that provide a nice props interface for using Bootstrap's CSS.

 3. The official documentation for [React](https://reactjs.org/docs/getting-started.html)
    and [Redux](https://redux.js.org/api/api-reference) should be the